 - Tennis balls and racquet.

 - Age appropriate books to read.
 Please keep magazines and games in good taste.

 - It is a good idea to bring mosquito lotion or stick.
-Aerosol sprays are not allowed, as they are environmentally unfriendly and flammable near campfires.
+Aerosol sprays are not permitted.

 Items Not to bring: